miguelcsilva/python-project-template/README.md

 ![Untitled design](https://github.com/user-attachments/assets/a0276a80-f405-4ebc-93b6-4e36b798ee58)

 ## 📦️ Usage
--  On the top right corner of the github page click: "Use this template" -> "Create a new repository"
+-  On the top right corner of the github page click: `Use this template` -> `Create a new repository`
 - Create your new repository as desired.
 - Clone the newly created repository to your local machine.
 - Give execute permissions to the rename script:
 ```shell
 chmod 700 ./rename.sh
 ```
 - Execute the rename script to rename the project to your desired new name.
-For example, to rename from "project_name" to "my_project" do:
+For example, to rename from `project_name` to `my_project` do:
 ```shell
 ./rename.sh my_project
 ```